riga/pymitter/README.md

     Returns all registered functions.

 - #### ``emit(event, *args, **kwargs)``
     Emits an event.
     All functions of events that match *event* are invoked with *args* and *kwargs* in the exact order of their registeration.
     Wildcards might be applied.
+    There is no return value.

 ## Development